 Each player will send out their Digimon, evolve, and support them with their own cards.
 The Digimon battle until one player achieves 4 KOs!
-Digimon Battles is an Expandable Card Game, (ECG) and is free for life.
+Digimon Battle Evolution is an Expandable Card Game, (ECG) and is free for life.
 Several expansion sets are currently planned.

 Download & Play